big-data-processor/bdp-document/source/fundamentals/terms.rst

 Terminology
 ===========

-In this section, we explain several terms that used in the Big Data Processor.
+In this section, we explain several terms that used in the BD-Processor.
 These terms include **Project**, **DataFile**, **Result**, **Package**, **Task**, and **Page**.
 These terms are shown in the following figure which is also displayed in the system operation scheme of the previous section, :doc:`the concepts <./concepts>`.
 The details and the relationships of these terms are listed below.